 - Progress reports NOT under SNAP are due the 1st of the month, two months prior to the next grant year budget period start date.

-Progress reports under SNAP are due on the 15th of the month, one month prior to the next grant year budget period start date.
+Progress reports under SNAP are due on the 15th of the month, one and a half months prior to the next grant year budget period start date.
 Click here for more information.

 - Institutional Review Board (IRB) and Institutional Animal Care and Use Committee (IACUC) assurance approvals will need to remain active as applicable to human subject and vertebrate animal involvement.